viamrobotics/docs/docs/how-tos/image-data.md

 ## Collect image data and sync it to the cloud

+Adding the data management service to your machine allows you to be able capture and sync data:

 {{< gif webm_src="/how-tos/capture-images.webm" mp4_src="/how-tos/capture-images.mp4" alt="Configuring data management for a camera in the viam app" max-width="600px" class="aligncenter" >}}

 {{< table >}}
 {{% tablestep link="/services/data/" %}}
 **1. Enable the data management service**

-In your camera component configuration panel, find the **Data capture** section.
+In the configuration pane for your configured camera component, find the **Data capture** section.
 Click **Add method**.

 When the **Create a data management service** prompt appears, click it to add the service to your machine.